Avalors/RISC-V-Team2/tb/bash_script_instructions.md

 NB:
-# Install the necessary tools if you haven't already:
-sudo apt-get update
-sudo apt-get install lcov verilator
+Install the necessary tools if you haven't already: sudo apt-get update sudo apt-get install lcov verilator

-# Create the logs directory with proper permissions:
-mkdir -p logs
-chmod 777 logs
+Create the logs directory with proper permissions: mkdir -p logs chmod 777 logs

-# Install dos2unix if you don't have it
-sudo apt-get install dos2unix
+Install dos2unix if you don't have it: sudo apt-get install dos2unix

-# Convert the file
+Convert the file:
 dos2unix doit.sh